 - Be treated with respect, dignity and have their right to privacy respected.
-This includes: - Knowing their medical records and discussions with their PCPs will be kept private and confidential. - o Being treated fairly. - Receive information about Anthem, its services, practitioners and providers, and member rights and responsibilities. - Choose a practitioner who is part of the Anthem network and refuse care from specific PCPs and providers.
-This includes: - o Knowing how to choose and change their health plan and PCP. - Choosing any health plan, they want that is available in their area and choosing their PCP from that plan. - o Changing their PCP. - o Selecting a specialist to serve as their PCP if they have a chronic condition. - o Changing their health plan without penalty. - Participate in the decision-making process for their healthcare.
-This includes: - o Working as part of a team with their practitioner to decide what healthcare is best for them. - o Taking part in an honest discussion on the proper or medically needed treatment options for their condition, without concern about the cost or benefit coverage. - o Deciding on care recommended by their PCP and their other providers. - o Being told and understanding the results of the decision. - o Refusing treatment. - Express and expect resolution of grievances and appeals about: - o Anthem. - o Our network PCPs and providers. - o The care we provide. - Create an advanced directive to tell their doctor the kind of care they want if they are not able to communicate their decisions. - Have access to their medical records in agreement with all federal and state laws and be able to request the records be changed or corrected in agreement with federal and state laws. - Make suggestions about the Anthem member rights and responsibilities policy. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - Receive information on available treatment options and alternatives that is presented in a way that they are able to understand. - Be free to exercise rights without Anthem or the provider treating the member adversely
+This includes: - Knowing their medical records and discussions with their PCPs will be kept private and confidential. - Being treated fairly. - Receive non-discriminatory access to health care and services regardless of gender, race, age, religion, national origin, physical or mental disability or type of illness or condition. - Receive information about Anthem, its services, practitioners and providers, and member rights and responsibilities. - Right to a candid discussion of appropriate or medically necessary treatment options for their conditions, regardless of costs or benefit coverage. - A right to make recommendations regarding the organization's member rights and responsibilities policy. - Right to voice complaints or appeals about the organization or the care it provides. - Choose a practitioner who is part of the Anthem network and refuse care from specific PCPs and providers.
+This includes: - Knowing how to choose and change their health plan and PCP. - Choosing any health plan, they want that is available in their area and choosing their PCP from that plan. - Changing their PCP. - Selecting a specialist to serve as their PCP if they have a chronic condition. - Changing their health plan without penalty. - Participate with practitioners in the decision-making process for their healthcare. .
+This includes: - Working as part of a team with their practitioner to decide what healthcare is best for them. - Taking part in an honest discussion on the proper or medically needed treatment options for their condition, without concern about the cost or benefit coverage. - Deciding on care recommended by their PCP and their other providers. - Being told and understanding the results of the decision. - Refusing treatment. - Express and expect resolution of grievances and appeals about:

+- Anthem. - Our network PCPs and providers. - The care we provide. - Create an advanced directive to tell their doctor the kind of care they want if they are not able to communicate their decisions. - Have access to their medical records in agreement with all federal and state laws and be able to request the records be changed or corrected in agreement with federal and state laws. - Request oral interpretation, written translation, or sign language assistance. - Make suggestions about the Anthem member rights and responsibilities policy. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - Receive information on available treatment options and alternatives that is presented in a way that they are able to understand. - Be free to exercise rights without Anthem or the provider treating the member adversely